karokojnr/nodejs-api-template/README.md

 ![alt text](./node-docker.jpeg)

-This is a Node.js Api Template.
+This is a Node.js Api Skeleton.
 It uses Express, MongoDB, Redis and Docker.

 The docker-compose.prod file includes implementation for docker-swarm.